What can I study?

 Fees and funding

-Course fees are set at a competitive level and are quoted in our section.
+Course fees are set at a competitive level and are quoted on the webpage for each course.
 You might not have to pay the full course fee, depending on your personal circumstances.
-Contact the Finance Officer for advice: Barbara.MacPhail@uhi.ac.uk.
+Contact the Finance Officer for advice Barbara.MacPhail@uhi.ac.uk.
 Modules are studied on a 'pay-as-you-go' basis and you complete one before embarking on the next.